vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ```

 !!! note
-    Machine must have at least 2gb of memory for running elasticsearch
+    Machine must have at least 2gb of memory to run ElasticSearch

 * Install vulcain-cli like any global npm package with the following command (may needs sudo):